Making Images Real Again: A Comprehensive Survey on Deep Image Composition

 \section{Object Placement}

 Object placement aims to paste the foreground on the background with suitable location, size, and shape.
-As shown in Fig.~\ref{fig:object_placement}, the cases of unreasonable object placement are including but not limited to: 1) the foreground object is too large or too small; 2) the foreground object does not have supporting force (\emph{e.g.}, hanging in the air); 3) the foreground object appears in a semantically unreasonable place (\emph{e.g.}, boat on the land); 4) unreasonable occlusion; 5) inconsistent perspectives between foreground and background.
-Considering the above unreasonable cases, object placement is still a challenging task.
+As shown in Fig.~\ref{fig:object_placement}, the cases of unreasonable object placement include but are not limited to: a) the foreground object has inappropriate size (\emph{e.g.}, the dog is too large); b) the foreground object has unreasonable occlusion with background objects (\emph{e.g.}, the fences are unreasonably occluded by the giraffe); c) the foreground object does not have reasonable force condition (\emph{e.g.}, the suitcase is floating in the air); d) the foreground object appears at a semantically unreasonable place (\emph{e.g.}, the boat appears on the land); e) inconsistent perspectives between foreground and background (\emph{e.g.}, the car and the bus have inconsistent perspectives).
+By taking all the above factors into consideration, object placement is a very challenging task.